PrincetonUniversity/installing_python_packages/README.md

    Note that `--user` is omitted when using pip within a conda environment.

-8. How do I install a Python package in a custom location using pip?
+8. How do I install a Python package in a custom location using pip or conda?

-   There is a two step procedure for this.
-First do `pip install --target=</path/to/install/location> <package>` then update the PYTHONPATH environment variable with `export PYTHONPATH=$PYTHONPATH:/path/to/install/location`.
+   For pip, first do `pip install --target=</path/to/install/location> <package>` then update the PYTHONPATH environment variable in your `~/.bashrc` file with `export PYTHONPATH=$PYTHONPATH:/path/to/install/location`.

+   For conda, you use the `--prefix` option.
+For instance, to install cupy on `/scratch/gpfs/<NetID>`:

+    ```
+    $ module load anaconda3
+    $ conda create --prefix /scratch/gpfs/$USER/py-gpu cupy
+    ```

+   Be sure to have these two lines in your Slurm script: `module load anaconda3` and `conda activate /scratch/network/$USER/py-gpu`.
+Note that `/scratch/gpfs` is not backed up.

 9. I tried to install some packages but now none of my Python tools are working.
 Is it possible to delete all my Python packages and start over?